Sylvester-agbo/terraform-ansible-series/terraform/02 - Command basics/a) Commands.md

 ## Terraform workflow
 **terraform init**:
-  - Used to initialize a working directory containing terraform config files. /
+  - Used to initialize a working directory containing terraform config files.
-  - This is the first command that should be run after writing a new terraform configuration file. /
+  - This is the first command that should be run after writing a new terraform configuration file.
   - It downloads providers and modules

 **terraform validate**:
   - Validates the configuration files in the respective directory to ensure that they are syntactically valid and internally consistent.

 **terraform plan**:
-  - Creates an execution plan /
+  - Creates an execution plan
   - Terraform performs a refresh and determines what actions are necessary to achieve the desired state specified in the configuration files

 **terraform apply**:
-  - Used to apply the changes required to reach the desired state of the configuration /
+  - Used to apply the changes required to reach the desired state of the configuration
-  - By default, apply scans the current directory for the configuration and applies the changes appropriately./
+  - By default, apply scans the current directory for the configuration and applies the changes appropriately.
   - The state file is created when apply is ran the first time.

 **terraform destroy**:
- - Use to destroy terraform managed infrastructure./
+ - Use to destroy terraform managed infrastructure.
  - This will ask for confirmation before destroying.

 ## Prerequisites